+James encourages others to take ownership of their transition, remain resilient, and commit to lifelong growth—emphasizing that success ultimately comes down to one principle: "Do the Work".
 James' words of encouragement for transitioning veterans and first responders are to advocate for yourself, be diligent in your research, and be willing to do the work necessary to have a successful transition.
 Additionally, James says, "Don't be afraid to try new things, follow your interests, as well as your skills but most importantly do not be afraid to fail.
 The only failure is not trying.
-Your success depends on one critical factor...'DO THE WORK.'
 Transition from service never stops, become a lifelong learner.
 The success will follow."

 Ralph served eleven years in the United States Army where he served as an enlisted man in the field artillery and in the aviation branch as a military intelligence pilot.
 He is a current mentor to transitioning veterans and has a passion for supporting the veteran and first responder community.